 - Learning the right tools helps improve communication in ADHD relationships

-- Complete our contact form to request online ADHD Our clinical director or intake coordinator will reach out to schedule a free 15-minute phone consultation.
+- Fill out our contact form to request online ADHD testing.
+A clinical director or intake coordinator will follow up to schedule a complimentary 15-minute phone consultation.

-- Meet virtually with an ADHD assessment specialist in Cincinnati who will guide you through the testing process and answer your questions.
+- Meet virtually with an ADHD assessment specialist in Cincinnati who will walk you through the evaluation process and answer your questions.

-Other Counseling Services at Focused Mind ADHD Counseling
+Support For Relationships and More: Other Services at Focused Mind ADHD Counseling in Ohio

 About the Author